KVanhie/SharedNotes/New Engineer Account Process.md

+# Process
 ![img](Process.png)

-# Overview
+# Process Description

 ## Prerequisites
 ### Customer Access List
 - **Initial Setup by TL L1** based on existing documentation
 - **Maintained by ??**
-- Centalized list of customers.
+- Centralized list of customers.
     - Contact person(s) for new account requests.
 (For email, define fields To and CC)
 	    - Customer
 	    - CC